Randomcoder323/MAcro-PAd/README.md

 # MAcro-PAd

 ## What
 This is a macro pad with 16 keys, two rotary encoders, lcd screne, back mounted leds, and an rp2040 zero.
 This macro pad will help me with cadding and other shortcuts i will need.
 I will make it be rgb and try to make each color a row by itslef.
 I will try to improve my coding skills too.
+The screen is connected using threaded inserts!

 ## Why
 I made this to improve my pcb makign skills and because I actully looks forward to this!
 I used lots of new items like the neo pixel leds and can't wait to see how they turn out!